Paradigm4/scripts/README.md

     scidb_backup restore-binary backupdir
     ```

 * Back up and restore all data in parallel in one subdirectory per SciDB instance.
-The subdirectories will be located in this example in /tmp/backup.**j**, where **j** is a number corresponding to each SciDB instance.
+The subdirectories will be located in this example in /tmp/backup.**j** created across the nodes, where **j** is a number corresponding to each SciDB instance.
 The directories will be created by ssh commands issued to each SciDB instance node.
-This example uses the `opaque` format:
+This example uses the `binary` format:

     ```
-    scidb_backup save-opaque /tmp/backup parallel
+    scidb_backup save-binary /tmp/backup parallel
-    scidb_backup restore-opaque /tmp/backup parallel
+    scidb_backup restore-binary /tmp/backup parallel
     ```

-#### Limitations

-- This script only backs up current versions of each listed array.
-It does **not** save and restore array versions (yet).
-- Parallel restore must run on a SciDB cluster of the same size that parallel save ran on.